 Cattle Guard Designs

 The traditional construction uses round top rails for the most effective deterrent however, this also creates the roughest ride for crossing vehicles.
-There is another design that is most prominent for high-speed highway use call the flat top rail.
+The most prominent design for high-speed highway traffic is the flat top rail.

 This configuration uses an almost square railing welded to the beams below to create a smoother crossing for vehicles.
 The gap between the rails is slightly larger than the round and it is still a very effective barrier.